rc-mikeoneil/MCPs/cbc_builder/README.md

   from the schema metadata.
 - `get_best_practices` – Return the published query-building best practices.
 - `get_example_queries` – Fetch representative example queries by category.
+- `retrieve_context` – Fetch schema passages that match a natural-language question using the embedded documentation index.
 - `build_query` – Build a Carbon Black Cloud EDR query from structured parameters or from a natural-language description.
+RAG context is attached to the metadata when intent text is provided.

 The `build_query` tool returns both the composed query string and metadata about the recognised indicators and applied defaults, making it easier to present the